jsquyres/ompi/docs/faq/fault-tolerance.rst

 view while still providing a production quality, high performance implementation.

-Yes, that's pretty much as all-inclusive as possible &mdash; intentionally so!
+Yes, that's pretty much as all-inclusive as possible |mdash| intentionally so!
 Remember that in addition to being a production-quality MPI implementation, Open MPI is also a vehicle for research.
 So while some forms of "fault tolerance" are more widely accepted and used,